YerongAI/Office-Tool-docs/docs/help/deploy.md

 Microsoft does not allow Office to be installed in other path, nor do we recommend that you force change it.

-## The path is null or empty

-To fix the problem, go to Toolbox page and [reset system variables](/usage/toolbox/windows.md#reset-system-variables).

 ## Office installation is stuck

 If Office installation progress is stuck between 0-49%, it means that the Office installer could not get the required files.